The Theological Examining Committee is responsible:

 September 9, 2019: TEC Meeting | Lookout Mountain Presbyterian Church

 Contact the committee chairman at least six weeks before the committee meeting in order to make sure you have enough time to complete all forms and exams.
 All paperwork must be received by the committee chair 30 days prior to the committee meeting.
-The required paperwork includes all forms, written exams, your letter of good standing, terms of your call, etc., (see the two candidate sections on this website to determine exactly what is required, depending on whether you are coming before the committee in order to be taken under care, or for licensure, ordination, or transfer).
+The required paperwork includes all forms, written exams, your letter of good standing, terms of your call, any required papers, written sermon, transcript, everything required for the internship notebook (see the two candidate sections on this website to determine exactly what is required, depending on whether you are coming before the committee in order to be taken under care, or for licensure, ordination, or transfer).
 If all of the paperwork is not received 30 days prior to the committee meeting, it is very likely that you will need to wait until the next quarterly meeting to come before the committee.

 If you need to take exams (licensure and ordination) please know that most candidates need to spend one to six months working through the study guides for each set of exams.
 In addition, paperwork for ordination can take longer than other paperwork.